Zolderix/Zolderix/README.md

 ---
 ## About me:
-### I'm a Photographer, Huge coffee lover, Developer, and simply a Good guy!!
+### I'm a C++ Developer, Huge coffee lover, professional photographer, and simply a Good guy!!

 - ⚡ Fun fact: I love to play guitar / ukulele